Enovis (ENOV)

 nullAI Analysis | Feedback

-Damien McDonald, Chief Executive Officer
+Damien McDonald Chief Executive Officer

-Damien McDonald joined Enovis as CEO on May 12, 2025, bringing over 35 years of experience in the medical device industry.
-Prior to Enovis, he served as CEO of LivaNova, a global business focused on medical devices, where he improved growth, profitability, and shareholder value.
-His career also includes leadership roles at MedTech, including Group Executive and Corporate Vice President for dental consumables companies at Danaher, leading Zimmer's spine division, and spearheading global marketing for Johnson & Johnson's Ethicon business unit.
+Damien McDonald joined Enovis as CEO on May 12, 2025.
+He has over 35 years of experience in the medical device industry.
+Prior to Enovis, he served as CEO of LivaNova, a global medical technology company, for six years, where he improved growth, profitability, and shareholder value.
+Earlier in his career, he held leadership positions as a Group Executive and Corporate Vice President for a $1.5 billion group of dental consumables companies at Danaher, and also led Zimmer's spine division and global marketing for Johnson & Johnson's Ethicon business unit.

-Ben Berry, Chief Financial Officer
+Ben Berry Chief Financial Officer

-Patricia Lang, Senior Vice President and Chief Human Resources Officer
+Patricia Lang Senior Vice President and Chief Human Resources Officer

-Bradley J. Tandy, Senior Vice President and Chief Legal Officer
+Bradley J. Tandy Senior Vice President and Chief Legal Officer

 AI Analysis | Feedback